 Advance Care Planning

-The Center’s Caring Conversations workbook guides you through the discussion process, explaining what to consider and how to talk with your agent, loved ones and providers about what’s most important to you.
+The Center’s Caring Conversations materials guide you through the advance care planning process.
+This process can be called the living will process or end-of-life wishes.
+Our materials, including the forms, explain what to consider and how to talk with your agent, loved ones and providers about what’s most important to you.
 You need to have confidence that your wishes are made known and understood by others, so you can trust that your values and preferences will be honored.

 During the pandemic, the Center pivoted to develop a series of training programs for long-term care providers specifically to address the need for accelerating care planning discussions for families and loved ones.
 These training programs continue to be available for professional associations, long-term care providers, and organizations seeking guidance on how to respond to crisis situations quickly and compassionately, where families may be separated and difficult care planning discussions must be managed remotely.